 The extremum of this function occurs when

-If there is a , where , that renders the dependent variable term , we are left with the independent term .
+If there is a , where , then it renders the dependent variable term , and we are left with the independent term .
 Solving the equations , and the constraint simultaneously, we can determine x, y and .
 This procedure is called the Lagrange method of undetermined multipliers.
-The factor is the multiplier and is undetermined because it need not be solved to find the extremum of the function.
+The factor is the multiplier, which is undetermined because it need not be solved to find the extremum of the function.

 To evaluate the extremum of the n-independent variables function subject to m constraints, where , eq11 becomes